sfigg/commercialization-public/test/hlk/API/diagnosticsummarylog-class.md

 Represents a diagnostic or failure summary for a test result.

+>[!NOTE]
-**Note**  Currently, the summary only contains information for kernel mode crashes.
+>  Currently, the summary only contains information for kernel mode crashes.